vitorotri/computer-music/convolution-reverb/README.md

-# Image Sources Compute
+# Acoustical Impulse Response Evaluation with Image Sources Method

 Pure Data patch for convolution reverb on shoebox rooms.
+The resulting RIR (Room Impulse Response) is normalized from -1 to 1, and the this simplified model will consider an average sound absorption coefficient for the room on a single frequency band.

 ## The Image Sources Method